 We examine one of the most important and intriguing puzzles in economics: why it is so hard to find a robust effect of aid on the long-term growth of poor countries, even those with good policies.
 We look for a possible offset to the beneficial effects of aid, using a methodology that exploits both cross-country and within-country variation.
-We find that aid inflows have systematic adverse effects on a country's competitiveness, as reflected in a decline in the share of labor intensive and tradable industries in the manufacturing sector.
-We find evidence suggesting that these effects stem from the real exchange rate overvaluation caused by aid inflows.
-By contrast, private-to-private flows like remittances do not seem to create these adverse effects.
-We offer an explanation why and conclude with a discussion of the policy implications of these findings.
+We find that aid inflows have systematic adverse effects on a country's competitiveness, as reflected in the lower relative growth rate of labor intensive and exporting industries, as well as a lower growth rate of the manufacturing sector as a whole.
+We provide evidence suggesting that the channel for these effects is the real exchange rate overvaluation caused by aid inflows.
+By contrast, private-to-private flows like remittances do not seem to create these adverse effects, a finding for which we offer an explanation.